Netcracker/KubeMarine/documentation/Installation.md

 this element, you need to put a key-value pair, where the key is `<<`, and value is the name of the join strategy.

-**Note**: This functionality is available only for lists and only single strategy pointer is allowed inside the list.
+**Note**: This functionality is available only for lists and only a single strategy pointer is allowed inside the list.

+**Note**: This functionality is available only in specific sections of the inventory file.
+For a detailed set of allowed sections, refer to [List Merge Allowed Sections](#list-merge-allowed-sections).

 The following is an example of `replace` strategy: